 By 'drug prevention', we mean the prevention of the misuse of drugs by a range of methods.
 Interdiction (the control of supply by law enforcement, etc.) and treatment activities are not included.
 Drug prevention can take many forms, and may not always be direct - it could, for example, include teaching people generic life-skills or improving their self-esteem which might be expected to have an impact on drug use.
 It might also include activities that divert people from drug use, such as improving leisure facilities.
 However, we would expect all applicant projects to have an explicit drug prevention orientation in their objectives.

-The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) identifies three prevention strategies: universal, selective and indicated prevention.
+The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) identifies four prevention strategies: universal, selective, indicated, and environmental prevention.
+(Your project may use an older framework for classifying prevention: 'primary', 'secondary' and 'tertiary'2).